-The Target of Evaluation (TOE) is the product SLE66C166PE / m1532-a24 and will be referenced as the TOE in the further.
-The TOE has been realized in UCP technology.
-UCP is the abbreviation for Unified Channel Programming, which stands for an improved way of programming the non volatile memory.
+The Target of Evaluation (TOE) comprises the products as listed in the table below in UCP technology.
+UCP is the abbreviation for Unified Channel Programming, which is the naming for an improved way of programming the non volatile memory.

 Using UCP technology provides major benefits: